Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Methods and Related Works

 \section{Methods and Related Works}

 Non-negative Matrix Factorization (NMF) method was first introduced in \citep{lee1999learning} for semantic analysis of text documents and documents clustering; see also \citep{gillis_why_2014, 4053063, xu2003document}.
-Since then, for various purpose of analyzing the data, many variants of NMF methods have been proposed.
-In this section, we review the functionality and algorithm details for those variants of NMF we applied or implemented to our data set.
+Since then, many variants of NMF methods have been proposed.
+In this section, we review the functionality and algorithm details for the NMF variants we applied to our data set.
 After the data pre-processing, we construct a data matrix in the form of $X = [x_1, x_2, \cdots, x_n] \in \R_{\geq 0}^{d \times n}$, where $d$ is the number of words in our vocabulary generated by tf-idf and $n$ is the number of documents.
 Each entry $X_{ij}$ is the tf-idf of the $i^{th}$ word in the $j^{th}$ document.
 We use the standard notation for the Frobenious matrix norm, $\|A\|_F^2 = \sum_{i,j}A^2_{i,j}$.